owncast/owncast.github.io/content/help.md

 We abide by our [Code of Conduct](/contribute/) and feel strongly about open, appreciative, and empathetic people joining us.
 We've been very lucky to have this so far, so maybe you can help us with your skills and passion, too!

+As you continue to read, and you find the project interesting, I urge you to do any of the following:

+- [Join our chat](https://owncast.rocket.chat) where you can say hello and introduce yourself.
+- [Feel free to email Gabe directly](mailto:gabek@real-ity.com) if you'd like to talk one-on-one.
+- [Visit our GitHub issues](https://github.com/owncast/owncast/issues) and take a look to see if there's anything you'd like to work on.
+If not, feel free to file a new issue with ideas you might have.

 ## Do you want to help in a way that's not writing code?

 Awesome.